fudanjx/pharmacy-lp/README.md

 - Staff should not work on consecutive weekends
 - Staff should not work on both Saturday and Sunday of the same weekend
 - At least one ACC-trained staff member should be scheduled for Saturdays
+- Shift types (early, mid, late) should be evenly distributed among all staff members

 ### Tiered Constraint Relaxation